 Some of the new services that are released are subject to allocation approval.
 The new Nectar Dashboard release also introduces some changes to the Allocation Request form, which you will see when you request a new allocation, or when you amend/extend an existing project.
 Changes to the Allocation Request Form include improved help information, changes to the the computing resources section to assist in accommodating requesting new services that have been released and grant information is now mandatory to help allocation approvers assess allocation requests.

 The new dashboard adds a user-friendly, drag and drop interface for generating Heat Orchestration templates, under Orchestration in the navigation panel.
 Note that template Import/Export functions are not implemented in the current dashboard release.

-The previous version of the Nectar dashboard will be available for a limited time.
-You can find it at https://dashboard-legacy.rc.nectar.org.au.
-All allocation requests and amendments/extension can only be requested through the new dashboard.
-Existing Nectar documentation on this site may still refer to the old dashboard.
 Screen shots and text may not exactly match the new dashboard.
-Over time our documentation will be updated to reflect the new dashboard changes If the documentation you find does not help resolve any issue you might be trying to resolve, then you can always get in touch with our support staff at email@example.com.
+Over time our documentation will be updated to reflect the new dashboard changes If the documentation you find does not help resolve any issue you might be trying to resolve, then you can always get in touch with our support staff at firstname.lastname@example.org.